sschuhmi/drp/README.md

 <ul>
    <li><b>Data:</b> The input data for the project (message and categories) as well as the created SQLite database (drp.db) and the Python script for processing the data
    <li><b>Jupyter Notebooks:</b> The notebooks for preparing the ETL-Pipeline and the ML-Pipeline as well as some logging information from the data preparation process are included in the corresponding subfolder.</li>
-  <li><b>app:</b> The Python script to run the web app which shows the results of the classification and additionally allows the user to enter further messages for classification.
+  <li><b>app:</b> The Python script to run the web app which shows the results of the classification and additionally allows the user to enter further messages for classification, as well as the html files in the "templates" subfolder.
 An exemplary screenshot of the app with the visualizations is also given here.</li>
   <li><b>models:</b> The stored classifier in a Pickle file (classifier.pkl) and the Python script to train the classifier.</li>
   <li><b>README.md:</b> This help file to get started.</li>
   <li><b>drp.zip:</b> zip-Archive including folders "Data", "app" and "models" with included files.</li>